Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preliminaries and notation (from )

-It turns out that and can be computed by means of {\bf straight maps}; that is to say Lipschitz maps with constant speeds on edges.
+It turns out that above second inequality is indeed true, and that $\sup$ and $\inf$ are in fact $\max$ and $\min$ (Theorem~\ref{sausagelemma}(\cite[Theorem~3.7]{FMpartI}), and Theorem~\ref{Lemma_opt}(\cite[Theorem~3.15]{FMpartI})). $\Lambda(X,Y)$ can be computed by means of {\bf straight maps}; that is to say equivariant Lipschitz maps with constant speeds on edges.
 Given a straight map, the {\bf tension graph} $X_{\max}(f)$ (or simply $X_{\max}$) is the union of edges that are maximally stretched by $f$.
-A straight map that realises the above minimum is called {\bf weakly optimal map}, and it is {\bf optimal} if the tension graph has no one-gated vertex.
+A straight map that realises the above minimum is called {\bf weakly optimal map}, and it is {\bf optimal} if the tension graph has no one-gated vertex (we refer to~\cite{FMpartI} for further details on gate-structures).
 An optimal map is {\bf minimal} if the tension graph coincides with the union of the axes of all maximally stretched elements.
-(We refer to~\cite{FMpartI} for further details.)